Suzanne Segal

-Suzanne Segal (1955–1997) was a writer and teacher about spiritual enlightenment, known for her sudden experience of self-realization which she wrote about in her book Collision With the Infinite: A Life Beyond the Personal Self.

-In addition to gaining note in the spiritual community, Segal became a model case of the dissociative condition known as depersonalization disorder (DPD).
-Along her journey some therapists formally diagnosed her with DPD, while others did not have clear explanations.
+Suzanne Segal (1955–1997) was an American writer and teacher about spiritual experience, known for her sudden experience of self-realization which she wrote about in her book Collision With the Infinite: A Life Beyond the Personal Self.
+In addition to gaining note in the spiritual community, Segal became a model case of the dissociative condition known as depersonalization derealization disorder (DPDR).
+Along her journey some therapists formally diagnosed her with DPDR, while others did not have clear explanations.

-In 1997, Segal's health began rapidly deteriorating, and she was diagnosed with a malignant brain tumor.
-She died two months later that year, leaving many questions about the root cause of her experience unanswered.

 Early life

 Segal's childhood was filled with attempts to evoke a state of psychological detachment from her identity.
 She experienced moments which she described as "vastness" after repeating her name as a mantra.
 She started studying Transcendental Meditation and found the experience similarly awakening, but left the organization when she began to dislike the rigidity of the format.
 Segal moved to California and received a degree in English from the UC Berkeley.
 She then moved to Paris, where she had a daughter, and where her marked depersonalization experience began.
 In the fall of 1986 she enrolled in the John F. Kennedy University in their clinical psychology masters program transferring to the Wright Institute's PhD program in the fall of 1987.
 She completed her dissertation and received her doctorate in Psychology in 1991.